firefly-iii/kubernetes/charts/firefly-iii-stack/README.md

 When a release introduces breaking changes, this section outlines the manual actions that need to be taken.

+### From 0.4.0 to 0.5.0

+No breaking changes in this release, but you can now use the helm repository directly from https://firefly-iii.github.io/kubernetes/.

 ### From 0.1.0 to 0.2.0

 The **firefely** wrapper chart has been renamed to **firefly-iii-stack**.
 All charts are now contained directly in the `charts` directory, following best practices for chart repositories.